lt20kmph/pmail/README.md

 ## Features

-- Send, receive, reply, foreword emails.
+- Send, receive, reply, forward emails.
-- Keyboard driven interface with vimish bindings
+- Keyboard driven interface with vimish bindings.
 - Lightweight.
 - View emails using W3m.
 - Compose emails with Vim.
 - Fuzzy search through contacts using fzf, no need for an address book.
 - Sort messages according with Gmails label system.
 - Manipulate labels easily. (mark as read, move to trash, etc..)
-- Separate client and server programs
+- Separate client and server programs.

 Pmail implements a client/server pair.
 The server is supposed to be run in the background (for example via a systemd service) and it serves two purposes.
 First it is supposed to keep a local database containing information about the users mailbox in sync with the remote version kept by Google.
-Second, it handles all data base related functionality for the client.
+Second, it handles all database related functionality for the client.
-The advantage of this is it allows the use of a sqlite database with out having to worry about concurrency issues since all of the database functionality is happing inside one program and so locks from pythons threading module can be used to avoid race conditions.
+The advantage of this is it allows the use of a sqlite database since concurrency issues can be handled between different threads of the same program quite easily using Lock objects from pythons threading module.
-The local database is not a fully copy of the inbox, it only stores information contained in the header fields of the emails.
+The local database is not a full copy of the remote inbox, it only stores information contained in the header fields of the emails (more or less).
 If you want to read an email then it must be downloaded and so a network connection is required.